- Blue Screen of Death errors like the driver corrupted expool error in Windows 8.1 can be caused by both hardware and software issues.

 Updating BIOS is an advanced procedure, and if you don’t perform it carefully you can cause permanent damage to your PC, therefore be extra careful if you decide to update BIOS.

-- Restart your computer few times during the boot sequence to enter Automatic Repair.
+- Restart your computer a few times during the boot sequence to enter Automatic Repair.

 - Choose Troubleshoot > Reset this PC > Remove everything.
 You might get asked to insert Windows 10 installation media, so be ready to do that.